Ddhruv-IOT/Python-security-hashing/README.md

 <br>
 Project for ShapeAi Bootcamp in python and network security.
 <br><br>
-I have created this project to demonstrate the use MD5 from hashlib.
+I have created this project to demonstrate the use of MD5 from hashlib.
 <br><br>
 I have demonstrated various other algorithms used in hashing from Hashlib like:
 <br><br>